 You might not have heard of it, but America’s most reliable appliance maker is not a household name, according to new rankings from Consumer Reports.

 The only drawback to purchasing a Speed Queen unit is the fact that the company makes washing machines and dryers only.
-So, if you are looking for another type of appliance, you might want to consider Miele, Ikea or LG, which took the No. 2 and No. 3 spots, respectively, in the 2020 rankings.
+So, if you are looking for another type of appliance, you might want to consider Miele or LG, which took the No. 2 and No. 3 spots, respectively, in the 2020 rankings.

 In compiling its list, Consumer Reports looked at data collected from its members on more than 669,500 kitchen and laundry appliances purchased new between 2011 and 2021.

 The publication continues:

-“To calculate predicted reliability, we asked members how many times the products they own broke or stopped working as well as they should.
-We used that data to estimate how new models from a given brand will hold up over the first five years.”
+“To calculate predicted reliability, we ask members how many times their appliances broke or stopped working as well as they should.
+We use that data to estimate how a given brand’s new models will hold up over the first five years of use.”

 The publication also gave each appliance brand an “average predicted reliability score” on a scale from 1 to 100.
 The scores are adjusted to account for differences among different types of appliances.